• Skip to main content

 Below are the new words used in the example sentence.

-• ano – あの : a determiner used before a noun referring to a thing not close to the speaker.
+- ano – あの : a determiner used before a noun which refers to something not close to the speaker.
 In the example, this is used before “hoshi” to say “that star” in Japanese.

 This is another typical usage of “hoshi”.
 When we want to say “star” or “planet” in Japanese, this noun is always a very good option.